arakilian0/gulpify/README.md

 ## Installation

-I've created a [Command Line Interface](https://github.com/arakilian0/gulpify-cli) which instantiates a new copy and installs all depenendecies of this repository.
+I've created a [Command Line Interface](https://github.com/arakilian0/gulpify-cli) which downloads the latest version, and installs all depenendecies of this repository.
 Once installed you can run:

 ```
 $ gulpify init my-project